Diabetic Eye Exams in Las Vegas, Henderson & Temecula for Those Who Need Them Most

 Causes of Diabetic Eye Conditions

-They develop in the retina due microvascular abnormalities.
+They develop in the retina due to microvascular abnormalities.
 The tiny blood vessels within the retina grow microaneurysms that leak blood over time.
 As new blood vessels arise to replace those blood vessels that are no longer viable, they also leak blood, leading to hemorrhages and permanent retina damage.
 While diabetics struggle with a high sugar count in the blood and insufficient insulin production, it is actually the blood’s lack of oxygen that leads to vision loss.

 Diagnosis of Diabetic Eye Conditions

 We can detect these conditions through a comprehensive exam.
 This involves a visual acuity test to measure vision at various distances, and a dilated exam to inspect the eye’s structures for any signs of disease.
 Our doctor evaluates the retina and optic nerve with a special magnifying lens and may also perform tonometry to measure the pressure inside the eye.
 Eye exams should be performed at least once a year or as soon as any potential problems arise.
 Early detection is the strongest protection against diabetic eye diseases.

 Treatment of Diabetic Eye Conditions